 Cancer of the cervix (cervical cancer) is the fourth most common cause of cancer-related death among women worldwide.
 The best way to detect cervical cancer is by having regular Papanicolaou tests, or Pap smears.
 (Pap is a shortened version of the name of the doctor who developed the screening test.)
 A Pap smear is a microscopic examination of cells taken from the uterine cervix.

-A Pap smear can detect certain viral infections such as human papillomavirus (HPV),that is known to cause cervical cancer.
+A Pap smear can detect certain viral infections such as human papillomavirus (HPV), which is known to cause cervical cancer.
 Early treatment of precancerous changes detected on the Pap smear can stop cervical cancer before it fully develops.
 A woman may have cervical cancer and not know it because she may not have any symptoms.

 The incidence of cancer and deaths from cervical cancer has significantly declined over the years because of prevention, screening, and early detection by the Pap smear.
 Most abnormal Pap smear results indicate the early stages of disease and need reasonable observation by a doctor.

 Risks factors for cancer of the cervix include conditions that increase the likelihood of being infected with HPV as well as other factors including the following: